 Just as coffee isn’t for everyone, coffee beans are also not great for some groups of people.
 For those who don’t do well with normal coffee or caffeine intake, then it is best to avoid coffee beans as it may lead to too much energy and further issues as a result.
 If you are pregnant, you may want to avoid the beans, for they could affect your internal chemistry and make you uncomfortable.

 An interesting group who should never have access to coffee beans is pets.
 Humans are large and able to deal with caffeine to some degree, but our cats and dogs cannot.
 Dogs and cats eating coffee beans can be a serious issue as their small bodies and hearts are not built for that much energy consumption.
 Even a few beans could be potentially deadly for your pets, so make sure they never eat them.
+If your pet ingests coffee by accident, you must take immediate action.

 Coffee beans may not sound all that attractive for eating, but they can actually be quite nice.
 Making sure you get them with the right level of the roast will determine how strong and rich their flavor is.
 While you can eat them raw, it would likely taste very earthy and similar to eating a vegetable right out of the ground.
 Coffee lovers will probably enjoy and appreciate the taste of a well-roasted bean.